MicrosoftDocs/quantum-docs/articles/user-guide/language/Expressions/copyandupdateexpressions.md

     original w/ itemAccess <- modification
 ```

 where `original` is either an expression of user-defined type or an array expression.
-For the corresponding requirements for `itemAccess` and `modification`, see [Copy-and-update of user-defined types](#copy-and-update-of-user-defined-types) and [Copy-and-update of arrays](#copy-and-update-of-arrays).
+For the corresponding requirements for `itemAccess` and `modification`, see [Copy-and-update of struct types](#copy-and-update-of-struct-types) and [Copy-and-update of arrays](#copy-and-update-of-arrays).

 In terms of precedence, the copy-and-update operator is left-associative and has lowest precedence, and, in particular, lower precedence than the range operator (`..`) or the ternary conditional operator (`?` `|`).
 The chosen left associativity allows easy chaining of copy-and-update expressions: